STEVE INSKEEP, Host:

-Mr. DAVID FIELD (Airline Business Magazine): Good morning.
+DAVID FIELD: Good morning.

 INSKEEP: How could it be that American airlines are struggling, charging extra for baggage, complaining about fuel costs, and overseas airlines are making big profits?

-Mr. FIELD: Overseas airlines, particularly European airlines, are not exposed at home to the low-cost competition.
+FIELD: Overseas airlines, particularly European airlines, are not exposed at home to the low-cost competition.
 They don't face a Southwest at home.
 That's because they don't fly very much at home.
 Lufthansa is 75, 80 percent overseas, long distance.
 British Airways the same.
 And if you do see a British Airways flight on a local route, it's probably a franchise carrier rather than BA itself.

 INSKEEP: Does this mean that when fuel costs go up, if you're British Airways it's much easier for you to just jack up fares to customers?

-Mr. FIELD: In Europe in particular it's easier to impose fuel surcharges.
+FIELD: In Europe in particular it's easier to impose fuel surcharges.
 It's not easier to raise fares, but you can do it.
 And also when fuel prices go up, they pay less than U.S. carriers pay.
 U.S. carriers pay in dollars, and dollars cost so little buy that you have to pay more per gallon of fuel.